 What is the most challenging part of being a photographer?

 What do you do to keep your photography fresh and how do you stay motivated?

-For non-commercial work I try and work primarily with film.
-I can’t really put my finger on its, but shooting and developing black and white film just makes it feel more like I am completing the photographic circle.
+For non-commercial work, I try and work primarily with film.
+I can’t really put my finger on it, but shooting and developing black and white film just makes it feel more like I am completing the photographic circle.
 There’s more planning in film, and you need to be deeply aware of your kit.